 What’s included in your kits?

 So much!
 Customers can’t believe how much we provide and the time it saves in the long run.
 Once you find the right pump size, the product detail page will give you a full breakdown of what is included.
 All our kits come with our great RPS pumps, full variable speed controller, sensors, solar panels, wires, plumbing connectors, splice kits and more.
-In addition to the basic kit, we offer what we call the ‘Turnkey kit’ which is great if you’re a long way from a hardware store and want to make sure you have everything onsite! (it includes mounting hardware for the panels, pump wire, flexible poly pipe, well seal assembly, safety rope etc.) If you have some of the parts already, it may be cheaper to piece together the parts locally as you won’t pay shipping.
-For first time installers, the turnkey kit is popular and generally recommended by our team.
+In addition to the basic kit, we offer what we call the ‘Turnkey kit’ which is great if you’re a long way from a hardware store and want to make sure you have everything onsite! (it includes mounting hardware for the panels, pump wire, flexible poly pipe, well seal assembly, safety rope etc.).
+Plus there’s FREE SHIPPING within the USA when you purchase a pump kit, so don’t worry about shipping costs.
+If you have some of the parts already, we’ll help figure out what you’re missing.
+For first time installers, the Turnkey kit is popular and generally recommended by our team.

 Can I install myself?

 We are constantly impressed by the skills and grit of the American rancher.
 Over 90% of our customers install their solar pumps themselves without a hitch.
 This is a testament to the rural do-it-yourself attitude, but also our company’s commitment to making our systems easier and easier to install year after year.
 With a detailed all-color User Manual walking you through planning and installation step-by-step and dedicated engineers by the phones to answer questions as they come.
 All examples of our steadfast commitment to our customers and the humans, plants and animals our pumps serve.